highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/01.tip-jar-example/docs.md

 # 3. Add the entity script to the Tip Jar
 You'll have to add the entity script from above to the Tip Jar cube entity:
 1. Modify the `DESTINATION_USERNAME` variable within `tipJar.js` to match your username.
-2. Upload the `tipJar.js` script to a publicly-accessible location such as S3.
-Copy its URL.
+2. Upload the `tipJar.js` script to your domain's ATP server using Interface's "Edit" menu -> "Asset Browser" -> "Choose File".
+Copy its URL by right clicking it, then clicking "Copy URL".
 3. In Interface, use the `CREATE` app to select the Tip Jar cube entity from earlier.
 4. In the entity's Properties tab, scroll down to "Script" and paste the URL from above into the text box.
 Press Enter.
 5. Lock the entity so nobody can change its attributes.